Determining the value of an individual's inheritance prior to the settlement of the

 a portion of the heir's interest to cover the estate's expenses and obligations, which

-must be paid prior to distribution of the decedent's estate to his heirs.
-If the estate
+must be paid prior to distribution of the decedent's estate to the decedent's heirs.

-has little or no debt, the heir's interest may be easily determinable at the individual's
+If the estate has little or no debt, the heir's interest may be easily determinable

-date of death.
-But if the estate is heavily indebted or the amount of indebtedness
+at the individual's date of death.
+But if the estate is heavily indebted or the amount

-is unknown, it may be impossible to determine the value of the heir's interest until
+of indebtedness is unknown, it may be impossible to determine the value of the heir's

-make it difficult to value the heir's interest until the dispute is settled or the
+may also make it difficult to value the heir's interest until the dispute is settled

 Per SI 01120.215A.1. an inheritance cannot be considered a resource until the month following the month